lagomorphaexe/Customandelbrot/README.md

 # Status

 Customandelbrot is hopefully mostly done, for now.
 I'll try to add Fatou/equipotential lines soon as well.
+There exists a menu for the app, but is ignored for the sake of getting into the View mode faster.

 # Acknowledgements